vfaraji89/vfaraji89/README.md

 # Hi, It's Vahid! 👋

-Welcome to my GitHub profile!
-I'm passionate about the intersection of text and people data. 👀
+👀I'm passionate about the intersection of text and people data.

 ## About Me